Search: Advanced search

-Eventually, Medicaid will reduce your spend-down to zero retroactively to the month you began contributing to NYSARC.
-For this to work, you must continue sending you spend-down to NYSARC every month.
-However, once you are approved for Medicaid homecare with a spend-down, you will be expected to pay your spend-down to the homecare vendor every month, which you will be unable to do because you're sending it to NYSARC.
-You can explain to the homecare vendor that your spend-down will eventually be retroactively reduced to zero, and therefore the vendor will be able to back-bill Medicaid for the spend-down.
+Eventually, Medicaid will reduce your spend-down to zero retroactively to the month you began contributing to the trust.
+For this to work, you must continue sending your contribution to the trust every month.
+However, once you are approved for Medicaid homecare with a spend-down, you will be expected to pay your spend-down to your Managed Long-Term Care plan every month, which you will be unable to do because you're sending it to the trust.
+You can explain to the plan that your spend-down will eventually be retroactively reduced to zero, and therefore the plan will be able to back-bill Medicaid for the spend-down.

-NYSARC will take about 45 days to process your application, and if you are approved, they will send you a binder with information about how to use the trust.
-This binder also includes documents you will have to send to Medicaid to get your spend-down rebudgeted.
+Once approved, the pooled trust organization will send you the documents you will have to send to Medicaid to get your spend-down rebudgeted.

 Step Three - Notify Medicaid About the Supplemental Needs Trust

-The last step is to notify Medicaid that you have a NYSARC SNT account.
+The last step is to notify Medicaid that you have a pooled trust.
 For all documents below, send copies and keep the originals for your files.
 There are two things you have to show to the DSS: that you are enrolled in an SNT (and making contributions), and that you are disabled: